openlawlibrary/pygls/docs/source/pages/tutorial.rst

 .. hint::
-    To make this command **non blocking**, add ``@json_server.thread()`` decorator, like in code bellow:
+    To make this command **non blocking**, add ``@json_server.thread()`` decorator, like in code below:

     .. code-block:: python